 How to make mini pirate boats

-Construct your boats using your different materials.
+Construct small boats using different materials.

-We made a lollystick raft, a simple boat with a washing up sponge and a paper boat.
+We made a lollystick raft, a simple boat with a washing-up sponge and a paper boat.

-The paper boat worked well at first, but as it absorbed the water it sank.
+The paper boat worked well at first, but as it absorbed the water, it sank.

 Our tub boat wasn’t stable enough and fell over.
 I think we needed a shorter sail.